TaiNguyenUCSD/TaiNguyenUCSD/README.md

-At this point, I don't know how websites work, and this is me just messing around because I don't know what to do
+Hello this is a testing website I use to try out different things in html